postmanlabs/labs-docs/v6/postman/scripts/branching_and_looping.md

 Some salient points about `postman.setNextRequest()`:

 1. Specify the name or ID of the subsequent request and the collection runner will take care of the rest.
 2. It can be used in the pre-request or the test script.
-In case of more than one assignment, the last set value is considered.
+If there's more than one assignment, the last set value takes precedence.
 3. If `postman.setNextRequest()` is absent in a request, the collection runner defaults to linear execution and moves to the next request

-For more information about control flow, read about [building workflows](/docs/postman/collection_runs/building_workflows).
+For more information about control flow, refer to [building workflows](/docs/postman/collection_runs/building_workflows).